 Made in Canada Tea Brands: Ultimate Source List

-We’ll tell you what makes each brand special, the types of tea they offer, and where to find them.
+We’ll explore what makes each brand special, the types of tea they offer, and where to find them, from major grocery stores to local farmers’ markets.

 What Does “Made in Canada” Mean for Tea?

-Tea leaves (the kind used for black, green, and white tea) don’t usually grow in Canada’s climate.
+Tea leaves (from the Camellia sinensis plant, used for black, green, and oolong tea) don’t typically grow in Canada’s climate.

 So, “Made in Canada” for tea means the company imports high-quality tea leaves, herbs, fruits, and spices.

-Then, the blending (mixing different ingredients) and packaging happen right here in Canada.
-These Canadian companies create unique and delicious tea blends for you to enjoy.
+Then, the blending (mixing different ingredients to create unique flavours) and packaging happen right here in Canada.
+These Canadian companies create unique and delicious tea blends for you to enjoy whether you prefer traditional loose leaf tea or convenient tea bags.

 Why Choose Canadian Tea Brands?